eevee/blog/_posts/2011-02-12:status-recap.markdown

 ## raidne

-I don't know who actually remembers this, but [raidne][raidne] is one of my guilty pleasure projects: it'll likely never be finished, it doesn't have an obvious target audience, and I work on it fairly rarely.
+I don't know who actually remembers this, but raidne is one of my guilty pleasure projects: it'll likely never be finished, it doesn't have an obvious target audience, and I work on it fairly rarely.
 It's intended to be a modernish roguelike, but biased more towards exploration and item collection than Smogon-like stat improvement.

 So far it, uh, has [a dude][u263b] who can work around.
 I've spent far more time on architecture than any actual game stuff so far, but I don't think that's a bad thing.

 I need to do _everything_ next.
 Right now I'm trying to make the main UI work: scrollable map, scrollable backlog of messages, and a little status window.
 I'm using [urwid][urwid], which is fabulous except for its [abysmal documentation][urwid docs].  :(  If I get a significant chunk of time to work on this soon, I'm going to take notes on what I learn from sourcediving and try to contribute some doc patches to urwid.

+It could also stand to get promoted to a first-class project; public repository, bug tracker project, some tickets filed, etc.

 ## dywypi (2.0)